MillionConcepts/pdr/joss_paper/paper.md

 # Summary
-The Planetary Data Reader, `pdr`, is an open-source Python-language package designed to planetary science data into standard python objects. `pdr` is written accessibly to the introductory Python user.
-To read a data file one must simply import `pdr` and call `pdr.read(fn)` where `fn` is the label or data file, and `pdr` will load all the products data and metadata.
+The Planetary Data Reader, `pdr`, is an open-source Python-language package designed to planetary science data into standard python objects. `pdr` is written to be accessible to the introductory Python user.
+To read a data file a user must simply import `pdr` and call `pdr.read(fn)` where `fn` is the label or data file. `pdr` will load all the metadata and lazily load the data.
 Typically, `pdr` loads image data as `numpy` ndarrays while tabular data is represented as `pandas` DataFrames.